OraMUC/table-api-generator/README.md

 - Delete_row (by uk) functions ?
 - Create tests with utplsql, Travis and SonarQube
   - Provide a stable set of test tables and data
+    - hr/departments and hr/locations tables: provide a script to reset the sequence numbers - they are limited and exceeding their max values during testing
   - Test all combinations of column defaults
   - ...
 - Something else?